X

 Risk: An important part of Hexagon’s current and future growth strategy is to actively pursue strategic acquisitions of companies and businesses.
 It cannot be guaranteed, however, that Hexagon will be able to find suitable acquisition targets, nor can it be guaranteed that the necessary financing for future acquisition targets can be obtained on terms acceptable to Hexagon, or at all.
 A lack of acquisition financing or suitable acquisition targets may lead to a decreasing growth rate for Hexagon.

-Acquisitions entail risk.
-The acquired entities’ relations with customers, suppliers and key personnel may be negatively affected by the acquisition.
-There is also a risk that integration processes may prove more costly or more time consuming than estimated and that anticipated synergies in whole or in part fail to materialise.
-An acquisition of a company that is not conducting its business in a sustainable way or in compliance with Hexagon’s Code of Business Conduct and Ethics may have a negative impact on Hexagon’s reputation.
+Acquisitions entail multiple risks.
+The acquired entities’ relations with customers, suppliers, key personnel and affiliates may be negatively affected by the acquisition.
+There is also some risk that integration processes may prove more costly or time consuming than estimated and that anticipated synergies in whole or in part fail to materialise or that positive impacts on earnings may take longer to realise than expected.
+An acquisition of a company that is not conducting its business at the high-level of Hexagon’s standards, such as not in a sustainable way or in compliance with Hexagon’s Code of Business Conduct and Ethics may have a negative impact on Hexagon’s reputation and brand, despite Hexagon’s efforts to promptly remediate such conditions.

 Risk management: Hexagon monitors many companies to find acquisitions that can strengthen the Group’s product portfolio or improve its distribution network.
 Potential targets are regularly evaluated based on financial, technology and commercial grounds.
-Every acquisition candidate’s potential place in the Group is determined based on synergy simulations and implementation strategies.
-Every effort to comlete a thorough due diligence is made in order to evaluate potential risks.
+Every acquisition candidate’s potential place in the Group is determined based on many considerations, including synergy simulations and implementation strategies.
+Hexagon conducts an extensive due diligence process, often Involving external subject matter experts, in order to evaluate potential risks and there are well-established procedures and structures for pricing, acquiring and integrating acquired companies.

-From 2000 to date, Hexagon completed more than 170 acquisitions.
-Based on its extensive experience in acquisitions and integration and clear strategies and goals, Hexagon is strongly positioned to successfully integrate acquired companies into the Group.
-In Hexagon’s standard due diligence process, a number of sustainability elements are included, such as detailed consideration about the internal controls of the target company, quality business practices, environmental matters, employee matters, ISO (International Organisation for Standardisation), LEED (Leadership in Energy and Environmental Design) or other industry certifications, and anti-corruption/FCPA (Foreign Corrupt Practices Act) and export controls.
-Hexagon also evaluates whether target companies are following a robust code of conduct and whether the target companies’ corporate responsibility and sustainability programmes are effective.
+From 2000 to date, Hexagon completed more than 195 acquisitions.
+Based on its extensive experience in acquisitions and integration and clear strategies and goals, Hexagon is well positioned to successfully integrate acquired companies into the Group.
+In Hexagon’s standard due diligence process, a number of risk management, compliance and sustainability elements are included, such as detailed consideration about the internal controls of the target company, quality business practices, environmental matters, employee matters, ISO (International Organisation for Standardisation) or other industry certifications, and compliance programmes of the target, including those related to anti-corruption/ FCPA (Foreign Corrupt Practices Act) export controls, data protection and IT Security.

 Impact of the economy and financial markets

 Risk: Hexagon engages in worldwide operations that are dependent on global economic and financial market conditions, as well as conditions that are unique to certain countries or regions.
-General economic and financial market conditions affect the inclination and the capabilities of Hexagon’s existing and potential customers to invest in design, measurement and visualisation technologies.
-Weak macroeconomic conditions globally or in part of the world may therefore result in lower market growth that falls below expectations and lower revenues for Hexagon.
+General economic and financial market conditions including the interest rate environment, affect the inclination and the capabilities of Hexagon’s existing and potential customers to invest in various technologies.
+Weak macroeconomic conditions globally or in part of the world may therefore result in lower market growth that falls below expectations and may reduce revenues for Hexagon, or it may have other effects, like extending the sales cycle.

-The Covid-19 pandemic has caused significant disruption to the global economy, including in all of the regions in which Hexagon, its suppliers, distributors, business partners and customers do business and in which Hexagon’s workforce is located.
-The Covid-19 pandemic and efforts to manage it, including those by governmental authorities, have had, and could continue to have, significant impacts on global markets.
-The continuing or resurgence of Covid19 pandemic or new variants could have an impact on important Hexagon customer industries, and an increase of raw material and intermediate goods costs could impact Hexagon’s sales potential and cost structure.
-While the duration and severity of those impacts on Hexagon’s business are highly uncertain, they have had, and could continue to have, an adverse effect on the business, financial condition and results of operations in many ways.
+The resurgence of a pandemic such as Covid-19 could have an impact on important Hexagon customer industries, and an increase of raw material and intermediate goods costs could impact Hexagon’s sales potential and cost structure.
+While the duration and severity of those impacts on Hexagon’s business are highly uncertain, they could have an adverse effect on the business, financial condition and results of operations in many ways, including disruptions in Hexagon’s supply chains.

-Risk management: Hexagon’s business is widely spread geographically, with a broad customer base within numerous market segments.
+Risk management: Hexagon’s business is widely spread geographically, with a broad customer base within numerous market segments which may make the Group less sensitive to economic fluctuations in individual sectors, industries and geographical regions.
 Potential negative effects of a downturn in the developed world may, for example, be partially off-set by growth in emerging markets and vice-versa.

-While Hexagon have developed and continue to develop plans intended to help mitigate the negative impact of the pandemic on the business, a protracted economic downturn may limit the effectiveness of those mitigation efforts.
+While Hexagon has developed and continues to develop plans intended to help mitigate the negative impact of economic downturns on the business, a protracted event would likely limit the effectiveness of those mitigation efforts.

 Geopolitical risks

-Risk: Understanding geopolitical risk, how geography and economics influence politics and the relations between countries, is important in a world that has become more closely intertwined due to the rise of globalisation.
+Risk: Understanding geopolitical risk, how geography and economics influence politics and the relations between countries, is important in a world that has become more closely intertwined due interconnected global networks and systems– and additionally the trends of regionalisation that we have observed more recently in certain jurisdictions.

-Current geopolitical risks include the current crisis in Ukraine resulting from the invasion of the region by Russian forces and the corresponding global sanctions now facing Russian business, political and economic uncertainty surrounding the vulnerability of the interconnected global economy to pandemics and the potential for further escalation of the trade issues between the US and China.
-Although it is difficult to assess the evolution and impact of intensification of war hostilities, ongoing political tensions and international economic sanctions could have significant negative impacts on the global, international and European economy and the performance of financial markets and on the markets for raw materials (energy section, prices and availability of electricity and gas).
+Current geopolitical risks include the current war in Ukraine and the corresponding global sanctions, the conflict between Israel and Palestine as well as Israel and other middle eastern countries, the resurgence of the civil war in Syria, other political and economic uncertainties and the potential for further escalation of the trade tensions among various countries and regions, for example the US, China and the EU.
+Although it is difficult to assess the evolution and impact of intensification of war hostilities, ongoing political tensions and international economic sanctions could have significant negative impacts on the global economy and the performance of financial markets, new legislation, various governmental approvals or permits, interest rates, availability of supply and on the markets for raw materials.

-Understanding how these geopolitical risks may affect Hexagon’s organisation, operating results and strategies is critical to making accurate projections about Hexagon’s future growth and profitability.
-However, what impact the Ukraine crisis, pandemics and/or an escalating trade war between the US and China will have on world trade and the global markets, and the demand for Hexagon’s products, over the coming years is still fairly uncertain and will to some extent depend upon resolution of any crises and whether agreements regarding access to the markets can be settled.
+Understanding how geopolitical risks may affect Hexagon’s organisation, activities, operating results and strategies is critical to making accurate projections about Hexagon’s future growth and profitability.
+However, what impact the wars, crises, pandemics and/or an escalating trade complexity will have on commercial activities and/ or global markets, and the demand for Hexagon’s products, over the coming years remains uncertain and will to some extent depend upon resolution of any crises.

-Risk management: In order to eliminate risks that may occur due to geopolitics, such as sanctions and/or global perception and reputational risk resulting from doing business in Russia in response to the Ukraine crisis, disruption to international commerce or the global economy, Hexagon is following developments closely while evaluating different strategies in order to prepare for and handle possible scenarios that may affect Hexagon’s organisation and the ability to do business in different parts of the world in the near term and over the coming years
+Risk management: In order to mitigate risks that may occur due to geopolitics, such as sanctions and/or global perception and reputational risk, Hexagon follows developments closely while evaluating different strategies in order to prepare for and handle possible scenarios that may affect Hexagon’s organisation and the ability to do business in different parts of the world in the near term and over the coming years.
+Among other things, Hexagon seeks to mitigate geopolitical risk through its local operations and localised products, adapted to local requirements, which mitigates risks associated with international tensions.
+Further, Hexagon has defined a Group Policy ensuring strict compliance with economic sanctions and a global team of subject matter experts that monitor regulatory developments and best practices.

 Competition and price pressure

-Risk management: Hexagon invests annually approximately 10–12 per cent of its net sales in R&D. In total more than 5,000 employees are engaged in R&D at Hexagon.
-The objectives for Hexagon’s R&D division are to transform customer needs into products and services and to detect market and technology opportunities early on.
-Introducing new products and technologies requires active intellectual property management to secure Hexagon’s technological position.
+Risk management: Hexagon makes significant Investments into R&D. The objectives for Hexagon’s R&D division are to transform customer needs into products and services and to detect and advance market and technology opportunities as early as practicable.
+Introducing new products and technologies require active intellectual property management to secure Hexagon’s technological position.

 Operational risk management